 Your employee experience management program should include employee feedback to measure engagement and experiences at key moments in the employee lifecycle.

-Depending on the maturity of your organization, you’ll soon be on your way to designing a strong compelling employee experience (EX) program and boost retention with these six steps:
+Depending on the maturity of your organization, you’ll soon be on your way to designing a strong compelling employee experience (EX) program and boosting retention with these six steps:

 1) Map Your Employee Journey – Identify Strengths & Weaknesses